shoninouye/DataVisualization_Uber_R/README.md

 ![](IMAGES/Uber_plot_bases.png)

+## Plot of Uber Pickups for each Individual Base Code
 We can also plot the pickups for each base individually in order to see which areas these codes cover.

     ### PLOT DATA BY UBER BASE ###